ebrelsford/Leaflet.loading/README.md

 ## Usage

 Leaflet.loading is only tested on Leaflet version 0.6 or greater.
 It will almost certainly not work with older versions of Leaflet.
+Of course we intend to support Leaflet 1.0, and we have tested against the latest release (beta 2).
+Please create an issue if you find that any part of this project is not compatible with Leaflet 1.0.

 Include `Control.Loading.js` and `Control.Loading.css`, then create a map with `loadingControl: true` in its options.